mahoney1/docs/commercialpaper-report-deltas.md

 - Once instantiated, we will use a `queryapp` client application to pull the results
 - Lastly, render the deltas in a HTML table in a client browser, reporting deltas for the Commercial Paper instance in question.

-We'll provide the code changes as part of this, adding to the existing Query class and the client app to extract deltas - then interact with the smart contract from client applications (command line, browser to render in HTML).
+We'll provide the code changes as part of this, adding to the existing Query class and the client app to extract deltas - then interact with the smart contract from client applications (command line and browser - to render in HTML).

 The end goal is to show the history of changes/deltas for all transactions executed during the lifecycle of a commercial paper instance.